STOIE/recipes/recipes/japanese_curry/README.md

 * 1-2 medium sized carrots (1cm cubed)
 * 3-4 cups of room temp water
 * Jasmine rice to serve

+You can also cook with chicken or pork, if using meat like this then halve the potatoes and perform a partial fry with the meat in step 4.

 ### Method